 Fine Arts applicants must submit their portfolio online via SlideRoom by February 15, 2018 if they wish to be considered for the Fine Arts Scholarship.
 Images can be uploaded to https://sju.slideroom.com.
 International students seeking fall admission are asked to submit their applications by May 1.
 International students seeking spring admission are asked to submit their application by November 1.
 See more International FAQs

 What are your requirements for admission?

 Admission requirements are dependent upon the program to which you are applying.
 Learn more about St. John's test-optional application process here.
-For the fall 2016 applicants who submitted their SAT or ACT test scores, the average SAT score for the Fall 2014 entering freshman class is a 1111 out of 1600 (Math and Critical Reading), and the mean composite ACT score is 25.
-The average GPA is an 89 or 3.3 on the 4.0 scale.
-Please contact the Office of Admission at 718-990-2000 or email@example.com if you have questions regarding admission to specific majors - For Queens campus, 718-990-2000 or [email protected], for Staten Island campus, 718-390-4500 or [email protected].
+For the fall 2016 applicants who submitted their SAT or ACT test scores, the average SAT score for the entering freshman class was a 1156 out of 1600 (Math and Critical Reading), and the mean composite ACT score was 25.
+The average GPA is an 90 or 3.5 on the 4.0 scale.
+Please contact the Office of Admission if you have questions regarding admission to specific majors - For Queens campus, 718-990-2000 or [email protected], for Staten Island campus, 718-390-4500 or [email protected].